fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, we initialise a local variable `arr` and assign it to the array object `[​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]`.
 On `line 3`, we initialise a local variable `new_array`, which we assign to the return value of the `select` method call on the array object referenced by the `arr` local variable.

 The `select` method is called on the array object referenced by the local variable `arr`, with a block passed as an argument (the block is denoted by the `do..end` reserved words immediately following the `select` method call).
 The block takes a single parameter `n`.
-The `select` method invokes the block once for each element in the calling array object.
+The `select` method invokes the block once for each element in the calling array object, passing each element to the block.

-In this case, each element in the array object is passed to the block through the block parameter `n`, upon which the `Integer#+` method is called.
+In this case, each element in the array object is passed to the block to the local block variable `n`, upon which the `Integer#+` method is called.

 The `select` method only evaluates the truthiness of the return value of the block (the actual value returned is ignored).
 Everything in Ruby is evaluated as truthy except for `false` and `nil`.
 Since there is no explicit `return` within the block, the last evaluated expression will be returned.